swooby/alfred.2025/README.md

     1. Toggle VERBOSE_LOG_UTTERANCE_PROGRESS
     1. Toggle VERBOSE_LOG_AUDIO_FOCUS
     1. Toggle showing mUtteranceCallbacks contents (to help debug anything that may look like a "leak")
+1. Consolidate all usage of `app.audioProfiles.evaluateGate().allow` to centralize controlling speech gating.
 1. Learn how this app can start foreground notification when in background but Alfred2017 can't (crashes if not in foreground).
 1. Evaluate promoting the app to a full Accessibility Service and document the new capabilities it would unlock.
+1. Debug mode to edit event item (especially notification) and then add some configuration to an app extension folder or eventually compile in to better parse/handle future events/notifications.

 ## BUGS

-1. HourlyDigestWorker seems to be announcing every hour from the app start time;
+1. HourlyDigestWorker seems to be announcing every hour from ... the app start time?
-   it might make more sense to have HourlyDigestWorker announce at the top of the hour.
+   It might make more sense to have HourlyDigestWorker announce at the top of the hour.
    The app will soon announce things when it starts; if the app starts less than 5 minutes to the top of the hour and already announces things then it might make sense to not announce again so soon at the top of the hour; maybe just summarize things that have changed since the last announcement... but that is probably the way top of the hour announcements should probably work anyway.
+1. Phone numbers may be spoken as "six billion one hundred ninety seven million nine hundred sixty six thousand two hundred ninety nine".
+    Need to speak them as single numbers "6 1 9 7 9 6 6 2 9 9".

 ...

 ## Done
+* "Screen on.
+Was off for X." / "Screen off.
+Was on for Y."
 * Add notification PendingIntent that launches app.
 * Audio profiles now gate speech output (Always Off / headset-only modes) https://github.com/swooby/alfred.2025/pull/26